lsst-dm/dmtn-205/index.rst

 Addressing provenance working group recommendations
 ===================================================

-Italized bullets in this section are specific recommendations quoted from `DMTN-185 <http://dmtn-185.lsst.io>`__.
+Italicized bullets in this section are specific recommendations quoted from `DMTN-185 <http://dmtn-185.lsst.io>`__.
 Middleware responses are in regular text below.

 Recommendations relevant to quantum provenance